s3drive/filestash/README.md

-# Sync for Backblaze B2 web client
+# Sync for S3 web client
 > **Disclaimer**: This repository is based on: https://github.com/mickael-kerjean/filestash.

 ======